hasnatali1947/Warrior-cars/README.md

 ### Prerequisites

-In order to run this project you need:
+You don't need any previous installation in order to run this project

-A GitHub | A code editor | A web browser

 ### Install

-Install all project dependencies by running the command below

-  `$ npm install`

-And run `npm start` to launch the project.
+This is not an install able project

 ### Setup